AbdelrahmanElzemrany/2.Joule-Heating-for-SMA-wire-current/README.md

 An end-to-end electro-thermal modeling framework and feedforward control architecture to validate Joule heating dynamics in standalone and integrated Shape Memory Alloy (SMA) bending actuators.
 Built using Simulink, Simscape Multibody, and MATLAB.

 This repository focuses explicitly on validating the thermodynamic subsystem and evaluating its integration with a feedforward control system utilizing lookup tables extracted via First-Order Reversal Curves (FORC).
+## 📝 Project Overview

+While idealized models treat temperature as a direct input signal, real-world Shape Memory Alloy (SMA) actuators must be driven via electrical current (Joule heating).
+This introduces complex **electro-thermal dynamics** and severe physical lag caused by hardware voltage limits, convective environmental cooling rates, and structural latent heat of transformation.
+During phase transitions, the material absorbs or releases latent heat, acting as a thermal buffer that severely distorts standard linear temperature control and worsens tracking errors.

+This project bridges the gap between material theory and hardware reality by developing an end-to-end **electro-thermal modeling and feedforward control framework**.
+The system models the complete energy balance—balancing electrical power inputs ($I^2R$) against transient sensible heat storage, latent heat enthalpy blocks, and ambient convective dissipation.
+By integrating this high-fidelity plant model with a path-dependent feedforward controller driven by pre-extracted First-Order Reversal Curve (FORC) lookup arrays, the architecture maps curvature targets into explicit current/voltage commands.
+This completely eliminates feedback phase confusion and mitigates the destructive lag of physical thermal buffering.

 ## 🚀 Pipeline & File Architecture